polkadot-developers/polkadot-docs/develop/interoperability/intro-to-xcm.md

 Polkadot’s unique value lies in its ability to enable interoperability between parachains and other blockchain systems.
 At the core of this capability is XCM (Cross-Consensus Messaging)—a flexible messaging format that facilitates communication and collaboration between independent consensus systems.

-With XCM, blockchains can exchange assets, data, and instructions seamlessly, fostering a more interconnected ecosystem.
-Although it was developed specifically for Polkadot, XCM is a universal format, adaptable to any blockchain environment.
+With XCM, one chain can send intents to another one, fostering a more interconnected ecosystem.
+Although it was developed specifically for Polkadot, XCM is a universal format, usable in any blockchain environment.
 This guide provides an overview of XCM’s core principles, design, and functionality, alongside practical examples of its implementation.

 ## Messaging Format